 You’re required to use a pair of headphones when you teach online.

 You’re also required to use a headset for online classes as a student.
-What pair should you get?
-Well the ideal pair will be one that is on the smaller side, preferably over the ear with a microphone.
+So what pair should you get?
+The ideal pair will be one that is on the smaller side, preferably over the ear with a microphone.

-You don’t want a big goofy looking pair made for gamers.
+You don’t want some big goofy looking headset made for gamers.
 You want a pair of headphones because you’re a teacher and you want to look professional when you’re teaching online.
 Here are my requirements for headphones:

-Quality headphones for listening to music, watching streaming music or playing video games tend to be big an bulky.
-This is fine for most instances, but as an online teacher it’s not going to work.
-You want the student to be focused on the lesson and YOU, not your goody giant headphones you have on.
+Quality headphones for listening to music, watching streaming movies or playing video games tend to be big and bulky.
+This is fine for most instances, but not as an online teacher.
+You want the student to be focused on YOU and the lesson, not your goofy giant headphones you have on.

 You need to test this with your laptop.
 For me, I use a pair of headphones that do not have a microphone.
 But my audio from my on board microphone on my laptop is acceptable.
 You’re typically going to want to buy a pair of headphones that have an attached microphone.

 Not crazy expensive

 You can get a good pair of microphones that can do the job at an affordable price.
 I show you what pair I personally use and what your other options are.

 When you’re teaching online, you’re going to be wearing these headphones for hours each day.
 Because of this, I prefer “on the ear” style headphones instead of “over the ear” headphones.
 The choice is up to you of course.

 So you need some headphones for online teaching or your online class.
 The following are the 7 best headphones and headsets for online teaching.